microsoft/WhatTheHack/001-IntroToKubernetes/Student/09-helm.md

 ## Challenge

+### Without Helm
 - Deploy the Language Facts application for this challenge using the yaml files provided in your Challenge 9 Resources folder.
 You will have to install the namespace, deployment and service yaml in that sequence.
 	- `helm-webapp-namespace.yml`
 	- `helm-webapp-deployment.yml`
 	- `helm-webapp-service.yml`
+- Verify that the app has been deployed successfully by browsing the web app via the LoadBalancer IP address at port 80.
+- Redeploy the app to use v2 of the image and verify that the update is visible in the web app.
+Repeat these steps with v3 and v4 of the container image.

+### With Helm
 - Fetch the script for installing Helm to the local machine where you will be using Helm
 	- `curl -fsSL https://raw.githubusercontent.com/helm/helm/master/scripts/get-helm-3 -o get_helm.sh`
 - Set permissions that will make the script executable on the machine